 4. Museum Island: A Treasure Trove of History

-5. The Reichstag: From Imperial Power to Democracy
+5. The Reichstag: From the Beginning of the Imperial Power up to the Democracy

 6. Holocaust Memorial: Honoring the Victims